On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Introduction

-\item \textit{{Capacity bounds}:} For the {EC-OIC} and the {BC-OIC}, lower capacity bounds are derived by maximizing the differential entropy of the input for the equivalent SISO channel and applying Entropy Power Inequality (EPI); see Theorems~\ref{ecmc:lbd} and~\ref{bcmc:lbd}.
-One type of upper bounds is derived by maximizing the variance {of the equivalent input and applying the ``Gaussian maximizes differential entropy'' argument}; see Theorems~\ref{ecmc:max-var-bnd} and~\ref{bcmc:max-var-bnd}.
-Another type of upper bounds is obtained by using duality-bounding technique; see Theorems~\ref{ubd:ecc} and~\ref{ubd:bcc}. \item \textit{Asymptotic capacity:} {Low-SNR capacity slopes of both the {EC-OIC} and the {BC-OIC} are determined via a maximum-variance argument; see Theorem \ref{thm:lowsnr}.
-High-SNR asymptotic capacities of both channels are also specified by showing that derived upper and lower capacity bounds are asymptotically tight; see Theorem~\ref{thm:highsnr}.}
+\item \textit{{Capacity bounds}:} For the {EC-OIC} and the {BC-OIC}, {capacity lower} bounds are derived by maximizing the differential entropy of the input for the equivalent SISO channel and applying Entropy Power Inequality (EPI){, respectively}; see Theorems~\ref{ecmc:lbd} and~\ref{bcmc:lbd}. {A} type of upper bounds is derived by maximizing the variance {of the equivalent input and applying the ``Gaussian maximizes differential entropy'' argument}; see Theorems~\ref{ecmc:max-var-bnd} and~\ref{bcmc:max-var-bnd}.
+Another type of {capacity} upper bounds is obtained by using {the} duality-bounding technique; see Theorems~\ref{ubd:ecc} and~\ref{ubd:bcc}. \item \textit{Asymptotic capacity {characterizations}:} {Low-SNR capacity slopes of both the {EC-OIC} and the {BC-OIC} are determined via a maximum-variance argument; see Theorem \ref{thm:lowsnr}.
+High-SNR asymptotic capacities of both channels are {determined} by showing that derived capacity upper and lower bounds match asymptotically; see Theorem~\ref{thm:highsnr}.}

 \end{enumerate}